ARehberg25/IntermediateTutorial/README.md

 # Hyper Kamiokande TRISEP Machine Learning hands-on session

 ## Introduction
-This repository holds the scripts and classes for the Machine Learning hands-on session at 2025 TRISEP Summer School.
-We will explore the application of Convolutional Neural Networks to the problem of particle identification in Water Cherenkov Detector.
+This repository holds the scripts and classes for the Hyper Kamiokande Machine Learning hands-on session at 2025 TRISEP Summer School.
+We will explore the application of different Neural Networks to the problem of particle identification in Water Cherenkov Detector.
 It is advisable to fork this repository by clicking on a button above in top right corner of the page before proceeding.

 ## Acknowledgements